konkaltsas/konkaltsas.github.io/_posts/2023-02-06-netscaler-ask-netscaler-experts.md

 image: assets/images/2023-02-06-netscaler-ask-netscaler-experts.png
 featured: false
 hidden: false
-rating: 4.5
+comments: false
 ---

 &nbsp;

-In this NetScaler Community live session we talked about the importance of DevOps and Infrastructure as Code.
+During this "NetScaler live" session I talked about the importance of DevOps and Infrastructure as Code.
 Then, we focused on Terraform and how it can be used for NetScaler provisioning & configuration.

 >A fundamental principle of DevOps is to treat infrastructure the same way developers treat application code.
 Practicing `infrastructure as code` means applying the same rigor of application code development to infrastructure provisioning.
 All configurations should be defined in a declarative way and stored in a source control system similar to application code.
 Infrastructure provisioning, orchestration and deployment should also support the use of `infrastructure as code`.